Sign up for Chalkbeat Detroit’s free daily newsletter to keep up with the city’s public school system and Michigan education policy.

 “It seems to me, there are some rather obvious steps we haven’t taken yet,” Sen. Jeff Irwin, a Democrat from Ann Arbor who championed previous failed iterations of the bills for years, said last month.
 “I’m hoping we can move forward with those obvious steps by weaving the science of reading into our curriculum.”

-While the proposed bills are designed to help kids with characteristics of dyslexia, those who support the legislation say it would support all children’s early literacy learning.
+While the bills are designed to help kids with characteristics of dyslexia, those who support the legislation say it will support all children’s early literacy learning.

 Dyslexia is a hereditary reading disability that affects around 5% to 20% of people.
 Students with dyslexia who go undiagnosed and without interventions are more likely to struggle in school.
 Studies show most people with dyslexia who get high-quality instruction early on, however, will become average readers.